-Preview apps and digital content
+Preview apps & digital content

-Android app 15-minute return period
+Android app two-hour return period

 Some Android apps offer a trial period during which you may return the app for a full refund after purchasing.
-You may only return a given app within this 15-minute period once; if you subsequently purchase the same app again, you may not return it a second time.
+You may only return a given app within this two-hour period once; if you subsequently purchase the same app again, you may not return it a second time.

 - Open the Google Play Store app on your device.